Acids, bases and salts - The characteristic properties of acids and bases (3)

 1.

-Describe the characteristic properties of acids in terms of their reactions with bases.
-Include in your description the concept of neutralization and the products formed.
+Describe the characteristic properties of bases in terms of their reaction with acids.
+Include in your description the concept of pH and the role of conjugate acids and bases.

 2.